AdinAck/proto-hal/notes.md

 Does that mean if someone where to do so it would be unsound?

 For now, conditional readability with any kind of writability will be forbidden.

+# Arrays

+TODO:
+- ~~New trait in stasis to constrain index types.~~
+- ~~Make structs for each element based on provided ident factory.~~
+- Variant needs to look up peripheral, register, field from entitlement to correctly format the path.
+- New validation step that ensures peripheral array idents don't collide with other peripherals.
+- New validation step that ensures field array idents don't collide with field variant names.